davidpozoio/express-template/README.md

 ## CLEAN DOCKER CONTAINERS AND OTHER SERVICES

-This command remove all the running containers, networks, etc. `equivalent to use docker compose up`.
+This command remove all the running containers, networks, etc. `equivalent to use docker compose down`.

 ```bash
 npm run docker:clear